luchete80/WeldForm/DEVLOG.md

          - ADDED COMMIT TO OUTPUT
 20241202 - Added scalefactor to imported domain.
          - Added movement to rigid bodies and particle Domain!
+20241203 - Added option to overWrite particle radius friom distance
+         - Added advice of NO SURFACE CALC